 - National University of Singapore

-Visit the study abroad pages for information on which departments offer study abroad and the benefits to you.
+Visit the study abroad pages for information on which departments offer study abroad for undergraduate and postgraduate students and the benefits to you.

 Joint PhD and master’s programmes

 King’s offers an increasing number of Joint PhDs with its international partners.

 These programmes see research students being supervised by academics in both universities throughout their studies.
 Students have a ‘home’ and ‘partner’ university and are subject to the regulations and practices of the home university but apply to both and register with both.
 If they are successful, they receive a joint PhD issued by both institutions.